microsoft/vscode-docs/docs/java/java-tutorial.md

 ## Supported Java Versions

-VS Code works with all major Java versions up to 13.
+VS Code works with all major versions of Java SE up to 13.

 ## Setting Up Visual Studio Code for Java Development

 ### Installing a Java Development Kit (JDK)

-Before going through this tutorial, your development environment must have a Java SE Development Kit (JDK).
+Before going through this tutorial, your development environment must have a Java SE Development Kit (JDK) installed.
 If it doesn't, you can download and install a JDK from one of these sources:

 * [Oracle Java SE](https://www.oracle.com/technetwork/java/javasds/index.html)
 * [AdoptOpenJDK](https://adoptopenjdk.net/)
 * [Azul Zulu for Azure - Enterprise Edition](https://www.azul.com/downloads/azure-only/zulu/)

 ### Configuring Your Development Environment to Use a JDK
 Your development environment needs to know where the JDK is located.
-A common way to do this is [setting the `JAVA_HOME` system environment variable](https://docs.oracle.com/cd/E19182-01/821-0917/inst_jdk_javahome_t/index.html) to the install location of the JDK, or if you want to configure only VS Code to use the JDK, use the `java.home` setting in [VS Code's user or workspace settings](/docs/getstarted/settings.md).
+A common way to do this is [setting the value of the `JAVA_HOME` system environment variable](https://docs.oracle.com/cd/E19182-01/821-0917/inst_jdk_javahome_t/index.html) to the install location of the JDK, for example, `C:\Program Files\Java\jdk-13.0.2`.
+Or if you want to configure only VS Code to use the JDK, use the `java.home` setting in [VS Code's User or Workspace settings](/docs/getstarted/settings.md).

 To help you get started quickly, we created a special [Installer of Visual Studio Code for Java developers](https://aka.ms/vscode-java-installer-win).